lawderp/100-days-of-code/r1-log.md

 Firebase - started implementing logic to protect routes based on auth.
 Also started Framer realtor prototype.

 ### Day 60 (3/1)
+Firebase - Started implementing database in Firebase (I think).
+Also ran into issues w Framer prototype (doesn't scroll in mobile browser).

+### Day 61 (3/2)
+[Firebase] - Continued implementing database in Firebase, w the goal of displaying list of users in admin page.
+Spent time trying to debug issue w admin page...

+### Day 62 (3/3)
+[Firebase] - debugged issue w admin page (wasn't importing withFirebase properly).
+Then ran into new issue of userList not displaying...